kushagrasharma13/Git-and-Github/README.md

 *Commands

-  - Git init to initialize git.
+  - `git init` to initialize git.
-  - Git status to displays the state of the working directory and the staging area.
+  - `git status` to displays the state of the working directory and the staging area.
-  - Git add command adds a change in the working directory to the staging area
+  - `git add` command adds a change in the working directory to the staging area
-  - Git commit -m “…..” to add a commits in a main Respositery.
+  - `git commit -m “…..”` to add a commits in a main Respositery.
-  - Git remote add origin https://github.com/RaghavAutomation/R...​
+  - `git remote add origin https://github.com/csekushagra13/k.`
-  - Git push -u origin master push all the commits into the master branch
+  - `git push -u origin master` push all the commits into the master branch
-  - Git log
+  - `git log`
-  - Git —help to see all the commands used in Git.
+  - `git —help` to see all the commands used in Git.

 ##### 4. Lecture 4: